 How Long Does MDMA Last in Your System?

 So, how long does MDMA last in your system?
 When it comes to addiction education, it’s also good to know how long MDMA is detectable in your system.
 The recreational effects of MDMA only last about three to seven hours.
 With that said, hair follicle testing can detect MDMA use within the past 90 days.

 Other tests can only detect MDMA in your system over a period of a few days.
 For example, a urine test can detect the drug two or three days after use.
 Of course, this timeline varies depending on the individual.
 For example, drinking a lot of water decreases the time in which this test can detect MDMA.

-Answering the question of how long does MDMA stay in your system is important.
+Answering the question of how long does MDMA stays in your system is crucial.
 However, it’s even more important to learn the skills necessary to avoid relapse.
 That’s why young adults should find professional treatment at a rehab center, such as the treatment available at Zelus Recovery.

 Do you or a loved one suffer from MDMA addiction?
 If so, you owe it to yourself to seek Boise addiction treatment programs.
 At Zelus Recovery, we work with young adults to overcome a wide range of addictions, including MDMA.
 Some of the programs that we offer include:

 - Intensive outpatient rehab treatment